mixmastamyk/console/docs/additional.rst

 (Windows console has very limited Unicode font support unfortunately, though Lucida Console seems a bit more comprehensive than Consolas.
-So it defaults to an ASCII representation.)
+It defaults to an ASCII representation in that environment.)

 A more robust use of the module is detailed below::

     import time  # demo purposes only

     from console.screen import sc
-    from console.utils import clear_line
     from console.progress import ProgressBar

     with sc.hidden_cursor():
         bar = ProgressBar(clear_left=True)

-        for i in range(0, 101):
+        for i in range(0, 101):  # "Hey HEY, hey!"
             print(bar(i), flush=True, end='')
             time.sleep(.2)
         print()